The Markets (third quarter through September 30, 2022)

 Chart reflects price changes, not total return.
 Because it does not include dividends or splits, it should not be used to benchmark performance of specific investments.

-Eye on the Week Ahead
+Eye on the Quarter Ahead